Faster Adaptive Optimization via Expected Gradient Outer Product Reparameterization: Proofs

 \end{proof}

-\paragraph{Reparameterization by EGOP eigenbasis produces small $\mathbf{L_{\tf}}$} In order to prove Lemma~\ref{claim:reparam-coor-UB}, we first establish the equivariance of the EGOP matrix: \begin{lemma} For isotropic sampling distribution $\rho$, the EGOP matrix with respect to $\rho$ is equivariant under reparameterization by an orthonormal matrix: for $\tf(\theta)\defeq f(V\theta)$,
+\paragraph{Reparameterization by EGOP eigenbasis produces small $\mathbf{||\vec{\tilde{L}}||_1}$} In order to prove Lemma~\ref{claim:reparam-coor-UB}, we first establish the equivariance of the EGOP matrix.
+Recall that Assumption~\ref{assumption:rho-and-Theta} implies $\rho$ is isotropic about $\theta_c\in \Theta$.
+It is convenient to express $\rho$ as